Lens Buying Guide

 It’s exciting right?
 Getting your first DSLR or upgrading to something a little more serious!
 But its hard to know where to look for info about the camera that would suit you best!

-And to help you decide which level camera and in turn which model is right for you, there are a number of questions you can ask yourself first:
+And to help you decide, there are a number of questions you should ask yourself first:

 Are you interested in learning to use your DSLR in manual mode?
 A DSLR used in auto will generally take no better images than a cheaper, high end fully automatic compact camera.
 So if you intend to stick with auto, it may just be worth sticking to a high end compact point and shoot.